-The Compensation Committee's charter authorizes the Committee to engage any compensation consultants and other advisers as the Committee may deem appropriate, and requires that we provide the Committee with adequate funding to engage any advisers.
-During May 2015, upon the recommendation of our management, our Compensation Committee engaged Verisight, Inc. to assist it in reviewing our compensation practices and levels.
+The Compensation Committee's charter authorizes the Committee to engage any compensation consultants and other advisers as the Committee may deem appropriate, and requires that we provide the Committee with adequate funding to engage any advisers the Committee deems appropriate to engage.
+During May 2015, upon the recommendation of our management, our Compensation Committee directly engaged Verisight, Inc. to assist it in reviewing our compensation practices and levels.
+Verisight did not provide any other services to STRATTEC or its affiliates during fiscal 2015 or during fiscal 2016 and our Compensation Committee determined that the engagement of Verisight to assist STRATTEC with reviewing its compensation practices and levels did not create any conflicts of interest.
 See "Peer Group Benchmarking" below.
 Verisight prepared, and in the past has prepared, for our Compensation Committee a comparative compensation report of a broad group of organizations within the durable goods manufacturing industry.
 This report is based upon industry-wide studies, and not necessarily companies in the automotive parts industry.
 Our Compensation Committee has historically believed this industry-wide report represents a better cross section from which to draw executive talent and compare compensation levels.
 Verisight was last engaged to conduct a similar compensation analysis and prepare a similar compensation report based upon that analysis in May 2012.
 Our Compensation Committee reviewed the results of Verisight's report and analysis during meetings held at the end of fiscal 2015 and the beginning of fiscal 2016 for purposes of establishing and setting compensation levels and targets for fiscal 2016.
 We expect to engage Verisight or a similar third party consultant to conduct a similar compensation analysis and report again at the end of fiscal 2017 (i.e., we expect to conduct a similar compensation analysis every second fiscal year).

-As noted above, before again engaging Verisight in May 2015 we last engaged Verisight in May 2012 for purposes of establishing and setting compensation levels and targets for fiscal 2013.
-For subsequent fiscal years following fiscal 2013 (i.e., fiscal 2014 and 2015), our Compensation Committee applied an inflation factor of 2.5% to the base salary range from the May 2012 Verisight report for executives with similar positions and then, with respect to each such subsequent fiscal year, the Compensation Committee further adjusted such amount up or down based upon a discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
+As noted above, we engaged Verisight in May 2015 for purposes of establishing and setting compensation levels and targets for fiscal 2016.
 For fiscal 2016, our Compensation Committee set fiscal 2016 base salaries for our named executive officers based upon its analysis of the May 2015 Verisight report.
 See "Peer Group Benchmarking" below for additional information on the May 2015 Verisight report.
+In setting compensation levels and targets based upon base salaries for fiscal 2017, our Compensation Committee again relied upon the May 2015 Verisight report but then applied an inflation factor of 3.0% to the base salary range from that report for executives with similar positions and then the Compensation Committee further adjusted such amount up or down based upon a discretionary analysis of each officer's individual performance and achievement from fiscal 2016 in setting such compensation levels and targets for our fiscal 2017.